rocobull/MutantGene/README.txt

 (University: Universidade Nova de Lisboa, Faculty: Faculdade de Ciências e Tecnologias (Portugal)).

-A special thanks to Professor Ludwig Krippahl for guiding me through this project and giving me advice on how to make this library the best it could be in the aount of time given.
+A special thanks to Professor Ludwig Krippahl for guiding me through this project and giving me advice on how to make this library the best it could be in the amount of time given.